Skip to main content

 • call(MokkerySuspendCallScope) – used for suspend functions.

-Some custom answers may work with both regular and suspend methods, while others support only one type.
+Some custom answers may work with both regular and suspend functions, while others support only one type.
 However, AnsweringScope itself does not enforce any restrictions - you can technically register any Answer for any call.

 This flexibility can lead to misuse, such as registering a suspend-only answer for a blocking call.
 For this reason, both AnsweringScope.answers and the Answer interface are marked as delicate APIs.